 Startup Opportunity: Telemedicine platforms (Practo, Tata 1mg) and AI diagnostics (Qure.ai, Niramai) connect remote patients with specialists and affordable testing to provide remote healthcare solutions.
 Government initiatives like eSanjeevani (311 million consults to date) and Ayushman Bharat Digital Mission drive adoption.

-Market & Impact: Telemedicine projects to grow from $3B in 2024 to $20B by 2030.
+Market & Impact: The India telemedicine market, valued at $3.64 billion in 2025, is projected to reach $10.58 billion by 2030[2].
 Startups save lives by expanding quality care and lowering costs for millions.

 The Problem: Only 5% of India's workforce[3] is formally skilled; rural and tier-2/3 cities lack quality teachers and resources.
 Learning poverty remains a barrier despite India's youth population advantage.